batcholi/Archean_wiki/src/components/controllers/ThrottleLever.md

 ---

 # Description
-The Throttle Lever is a type of control that constantly sends an analog value between `-1.0` and `+1.0` depending on the position of the lever.
+The Throttle Lever is a type of control that constantly sends an analog value depending on the position of the lever.
+The output value is mapped to a configurable range (default `-1.0` to `+1.0`).

 # Usage
 The lever is controlled with the mouse by holding the `F` key and moving the `mouse up/down`.